High Needs Baby – 20 Characteristics To Look Out For

 1. The Baby Is Never Silent

-High-needs babies are never silent; they want attention, and they get it by crying or making noise.
+High-needs child are never silent; they want attention, and they get it by crying or making noise.
 For example, if you put your baby on the floor or in the bed and go to another room for a few minutes, your baby cries loudly until you come back to the room and take him in your arms.
 Sometimes, he may keep crying even after you have taken him in your arms.
 His cries increase by the hour, day-after-day.
 Sometimes, you just wish you had earmuffs, but hey, they’re not going to help you for long.

 2. The Baby Always Wants to Move

 Stillness is not a high-needs baby’s forte.
 You have to cradle him in your arms or constantly take him out for walks on strollers.
 Such babies, if you stop for a single minute, get cranky.
 The best advice we can give is to buy a baby tricycle or a swing or any sort of product that gets them to move.

 3. The Baby Always Wants Mommy

 A high-maintenance baby may choose one parent almost always, and it’s usually the mom.
 Sometimes, he may ask for his dad, but the chances are rare.
 This means moms will have a tough time since they’ll be expected to hold their babies and keep them near all the time.
 Get a baby carrier to free up your hands since this phase won’t be stopping anytime soon.
 You can trust us on that.

 4. The Baby Hates Overstimulation

 Although high-needs babies are hyperactive, they don’t appreciate it when their environment becomes like them.
 What we mean is that they don’t like crowds, noisy rooms, and a lot of people smiling and greeting them.
 If you’re having a gathering in the house or going out to busy places, make sure to have a babysitter or someone to take care of him.
 Yes, the crying will be there, but it’ll be less.
 Try to make sure the next day is peaceful though since he’ll be craving calm after the crying and noises.

 5. Sleep Times Are Chaotic